MichaelKlemm/postfix-gmail-smtp-for-oauth/README.md

 ```

 Access-token will be expired.
 After Access-token expired, refresh token used to re-generate Access-token.
-refresh-token is higher important token .
+refresh-token is higher important than access-token.

 ## env_var file
 ```